Live Life in the Present at the Table

 Live Life in the Present With Friends and Family at the Table

 Henry David Thoreau said, “You must live in the present, launch yourself on every wave, find your eternity in each moment.
-Fools stand on their island opportunities and look toward another land.”
+Fools stand on their island of opportunities and look toward another land.”

 Enjoy time at your table and create some cherished memories this week.